mojotech/torch/README.md

 @import "~torch/assets/css/app";
 ```

-Then, update your `brunch-config.js` sass settings to make Brunch watch your node_modules directory:
+Then, update your `brunch-config.js` (or asset manager of choice) SASS settings to make it watch your node_modules directory:

 ```js
 plugins: {